dgerosa/filltex/README.md

 ## Credits
 The code is developed and maintained by [Davide Gerosa](www.davidegerosa.com).
 If you find bugs, want to contribute to this project (any help is welcome!) or need help with it, just open an issue here on GitHub.
-For anything else, feel free to drop me an email:

-    dgerosa@caltech.edu

 The idea started from [this](http://www.vallis.org/salon/) `python` course taught by [Michele Vallisneri](http://www.vallis.org/) at Caltech (and in particular from [this example](http://www.vallis.org/salon/summary-2.html)).
 We thank [Lars Holm Nielsen](https://github.com/lnielsen), reviewer for [The Journal of Open Software](http://joss.theoj.org/), for several suggestions which improved `filltex`.
 [TexCount](http://app.uio.no/ifi/texcount) is developed by Einar Andreas Rodland.
 Useful info on the INSPIRE and ADS APIs are available [here](https://inspirehep.net/info/hep/pub_list) and [here](https://github.com/adsabs/adsabs-dev-api).